Skip to main content

-Standards designations can appear as cryptic codes, initially as bewildering as hieroglyphics.
+Standards designations can sometimes appear as cryptic codes.
 In this blog post, we explain what the different prefixes and numbers mean.

 The letters within a standard's designation provide information about the organisation responsible for its development.
 Standards are published at various levels, with some designed solely for national purposes.
 Others are developed for Europe as a whole and some hold global significance.

-European standards are developed and published by a few standards organisations (e.g. CEN-CENELEC).
+European standards are developed and published by a few standards organisations (for example CEN-CENELEC).

 Most European countries are obliged to adopt each standard as a national standard.
 The procedure aims to guarantee a common collection of standards for Europe.
 These standards are identified by the prefix EN.